We believe quality is vital to successful organisations. Here’s what we mean by quality and why we think you should care.

 How do organisations achieve quality?

 First and foremost, senior management must be committed to quality.
 Once that is the case, the CQI believes that three things underpin successful quality management: effective governance that defines the organisation's aims and translates them into action, robust systems of assurance to make sure things stay on track, and a culture of improvement to keep getting better.
-These three themes are at the heart of the CQI Competency Framework.
+These three themes are at the heart of the Profession Map.

 An example of how quality can impact a business